-Chiltern Voice Radio is a non-profit volunteer run media platform made by the community , for the community.
-It was launched in 2016 as local pop-up community radio station which was set up to cover the South Chiltern towns and villages of Chesham, Amersham, Great Missenden and the Chalfonts.
+Launched in 2016, Chiltern Voice Radio is a non-profit volunteer run media platform made by the community , for the community.
+It was originally launched as local pop-up community radio station which was set up to cover the South Chiltern towns and villages of Chesham, Amersham, Great Missenden and the Chalfonts.
 We had a temporary home and broadcast online for 1 week and then during the February half term we broadcast live from the studio on FM frequency.

 Our project benefits a wide variety of social groups including youngsters from local schools & colleges, retired volunteers looking for hobbies & interests out of the ordinary groups, but also the socially deprived with a number of our volunteers coming through from deprived areas, and some with learning difficulties who have benefitted from a different learning experience.